WPManageNinja/wpsocialninja-docs/guide/twitter-feed/twitter-settings-twitter-feeds-wp-social-ninja.md

 _Twitter Settings_

-WP Social Ninja offers a detailed setting for the users that has multiple options and filters to adjust.&nbsp;
+WP Social Ninja offers a detailed setting for the users that has multiple options and filters to adjust.

 ### **Display Avatar Image**